 Each schedule sorts its swims by date, time, and name.
 Golden rules separate months.
 Unconfirmed dates and times, indicated by question marks, are estimated from last season.
 Canceled swims are denoted by lines through the date and time.
 Links under the Location column aim to map check-in.
 That target is tricky for some events, and thus these links are more reliably taken as initial heuristics.
 Some are unsuitable for final driving directions.
 In the Distance column, "mi" abbreviates mile(s) and "km" abbreviates kilometer(s).
 The More column names the body of water you'll be swimming in and gives the starting time.
 The time listed can be somewhat fuzzy.
 It is the starting time of the (first) race or of any pre-race meeting.
 Check-in usually closes earlier.

-The More column may also include codes "D," "K," "R," "S," and "T" for supplemental info.
-"D" means that the event's timeline permits double-dipping when multiple distances are offered (you can swim more than a single race).
-"K" means a kids' race of some sort is offered, usually a short splash-and-dash.
-"R" means there's an option for relay teams.
-"S" means that USMS has sanctioned the event in whole or in part.
-You must be a USMS member to enter a sanctioned race.
-Some events offer single-day membership at registration.
-"T" similarly means that USAT has sanctioned the race and participation requires USAT membership.
-When both "S" and "T" appear, however, you need only be a member of one organization.
+The More column may also include codes "Ⓓ," "Ⓚ," "Ⓡ," "Ⓜ," and "Ⓣ" for supplemental info. Ⓓ means that the event's timeline permits double-dipping when multiple distances are offered (you can swim more than a single race). Ⓚ means a kids' race of some sort is offered, usually a short splash-and-dash. Ⓡ means there's an option for relay teams. Ⓜ means that USMS has sanctioned the event in whole or in part, and you must be a USMS member to enter.
+Similarly, Ⓣ indicates that USAT membership is required.

 There's more to say about location links.
-When you click on the location, your browser will take you to Google Maps (because those links are easy to formulate).
-If instead of clicking, you rest your pointer over the location for a half second, the underlying address pops up along with its coordinates for latitude and longitude.
-You can use this info for your car's GPS navigator.
-Additionally, these explicit coordinates are alternative geo links (URI) to the location.
-If your browser supports geo links, then clicking on the coordinates brings up the map provider you and your browser agree on.
-If your browser does not support geo links, it will tell you so.
+When you click on the location, your browser will take you to Google Maps, showcasing the swim.
+If instead of clicking, you rest your pointer (i.e., hover) over the location for a half second, the underlying address pops up along with its coordinates of latitude and longitude.
+You can use this info for your car's GPS navigator via copy-and-paste.
+Next come clickable symbols "🄱", "🄶", "🄼", and "🄾", which link to Bing Maps, Google Maps (as above), Mapquest, and OpenStreetMap, respectively.
+So, you've got some options to suit your tastes.
 When you tire of the pop-up, simply move your pointer away from the location column.
-All this pop-up and (especially) geo panache is somewhat experimental; its fate is uncertain.
+All this pop-up panache is somewhat experimental; its fate is uncertain.

 This is an artisinal and non-commercial website free of advertisements, web bugs, cookie monsters, and their ilk.